bayleaf1130/bayleaf1130/README.md

 I enjoy developing in Python, C, Kotlin, Rust, and Clojure.

-Currently, I am teaching myself Rust in hopes that I can replace C for my systems projects (:
+Currently, I am teaching myself Rust in hopes that I can replace C for my systems projects... but honestly I am loving it so much I just might use it for everything....

 I really like working on backend development and projects related to the command line or software emulation/graphics.